dianeooty/climate-analysis/README.md

-# sqlalchemy-challenge
+# climate-analysis
-This is my Module 10 Challenge for my Data Analytics and Visualization Boot Camp.
-I was tasked with completing a climate analysis for Hawaii.
+For this project, I was tasked with completing a climate analysis for Hawaii.

 ## Table of Contents